omoluabidotcom/maven-jenkins-cicd-docker-chatbot-project-/README.md

 cd target/
 ls -l
-# webapp.war should be here
+# springai-3.5.4.war should be here
 ```

 ---